ssambender/DispoCam-Filter-2/README.md

 from popular apps are replicated without the cost or unnecessary features.

 Dispocam Filter V2 is a follow-up project to my original [Dispocam Filter](https://sambender.net/dispoCameraFilter.html) project.
-The goal of the original was to provide a quick as possible method for turning photos into disposable camera appearing photos.
-I was dissatisfied with all of the existing apps and websites to do so, both with their over complicatedness and their results, so I decided to make my own.
-Version 1 will still be running and updated some, but I wanted to iterate upon it to provide a more well rounded experience.
+The goal of the original was to provide a quick as possible method for turning photos into disposable camera-appearing photos.
+I was dissatisfied with all of the existing apps and websites to do so, both with their overly complicatedness and their results, so I decided to make my own.
+Version 1 will still be running and updated some, but I wanted to iterate upon it to provide a more well-rounded experience.
 To make the transition from V1 to V2 easier, all of the options from Version 1 are the defaults so the identical results can be produced in the same amount of time!

 What does Version 2 add?
-- 14 hand selected color correcting filters
+- 14 hand-selected color correcting filters
 - Randomized lens dust and particle overlays
 - 10+ Optical light bleed overlays
 - Variable grain overlay